Psmths/ctf-writeups/huntress-ctf-2023/README.md

 Here are my solutions for the challenges I solved as a part of HuntressCTF 2023.
-My favorite challenges are denoted by a ⭐
+I solved a total of 53 challenges over the course of this CTF, most of which are included in this writeup.
+My favorite challenges are denoted by a ⭐ emoji!
+The challenge solve table with timestamps is at [the bottom](#results).

 - [[Warmups] F12 (Easy)](#f12)
 - [[Warmups] String Cheese (Easy)](#string-cheese)